The Vital Importance of Vitamin D

 Two Naturegg Nature's Best or Naturegg Omega Plus eggs contain 13 percent of your daily vitamin D. The hens that produce these particular eggs enjoy a special feed that has been enriched with vitamin D, resulting in more vitamin D in your eggs!

 So a meal with two of these eggs provides 13 percent of your day’s vitamin D requirement.
-A cup of milk (any type – whole, 1%, skim, etc.) contains about 45 percent of your day’s vitamin D needs.
+With new regulations that came into affect as of December 31, 2025 which increased the amount of vitamin D per cup from about 92 IU to 200 IU, a cup of milk (any type – whole, 1%, skim, etc.) contains about 33 percent of your day’s vitamin D needs.
 Eggs and milk for breakfast are a great combination!
 Try pairing them in this Crustless egg and ham quiche .

 What about supplements?

 Since vitamin D is not found in many foods, Health Canada recommends that all adults over the age of 50 should take a daily vitamin D supplement of 400 IU.
 Other health care professionals think that everyone should be taking vitamin D supplements daily (regardless of age), and many recommend even more than 400 IU.
-I’ve noticed that many vitamin D supplements are sold in 1000 IU doses.
+The same regulations that increased the amount of vitamin D added to milk allows a discretionary increase to the maximum amount of vitamin D permitted in supplements as well.
+I’ve noticed that many vitamin D supplements are now sold in 2500 IU doses.
 Check with your health care provider to see what they recommend for you!

 Margaret Hudson